-The best way to brush them is very slowly and carefully, starting with a wide toothed steel comb, and doing only short spells at first.
+The best way to brush them is very slowly and carefully, doing only short spells at first.
+Wide tooth combs, smaller flea combs, and a greyhound comb (coarse/medium) are a must for Persian cats.
+Try to avoid a brush or slicker brush as they do not do anything but remove healthy as well as dead hair.
 Give him food treats (not too many) at first till he gets used to it.
 As he becomes accustomed to it you can make them longer and more thorough, which will eventually result in less shedding.
 Always work in the same direction as the hair grows, but if you find that it’s really snagged and knotted, you may have to (boo-hoo!) cut it off.
 If you have a really bad matted, tangled coat, go to the vet.
 Trying to get this stuff off may hurt them and damage their skin, then you won’t have a very cooperative cat next time!
 Cats’ skin is very thin and delicate, and so are cats’ feelings, so if you hurt either or both of them – need I say more?

 Can I Shave My Cat to Stop Shedding?